 Since the Alaska It rubber boots don’t come with a high heel, I don’t have a pair.
-Thus, I wear my high-heeled Hunter boots with boot toppers during melting season.
+You know I love to find statement heels shoes and scored a pair high-heel Hunter boots.
+I wear them with boot toppers during melting season.
 This means these boots get out for about a week each year.

 The piles of snow along the streets turn gray or even black from the dirt and gravel that remain in the snowpack when the water runs away.

 I don’t like the melting season because it brings out all the dirt of winter.
 Not only gravel that was used to roughen the roads during winter or seeds and needles that fell off the trees.
 Once the snow goes away it gives sight to all the lost mittens, scarves, candy wraps, plastic shopping bags, trash bags fallen off from pickup trucks, and whatever people lost or disrespectfully threw away during winter.

 Typically, in May, there is a clean up day.
 On that weekend volunteers collect all the trash in yellow plastic packs.
 These bags are then transported to the landfill.
 Wouldn’t it be so much nicer when one would bring the trash directly to where it should be?

 Focus Alaska is a series on Alaska lifestyle, curiousa, insider travel tips, and Alaska street style.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 Don’t let the right shoes to your outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.